Hili Archaelogical Site Al Ain, UAE

 You can find a full selection of hotel & VRBO options for Al Ain here:

 Like much of the country, the cooler winter months are ideal for exploring Al Ain from November through to April.
-The summer months it is still possible, and the oases do bring a refreshing reprieve from the summer heat but be prepared it can still be a very sweaty experience in the summer.
+In the summer months, it is still possible, and the oases do bring a refreshing reprieve from the summer heat, but be prepared.
+It can still be a very sweaty experience in the summer.

 In the winter, Al Ain can experience quite heavy fog, which plays havoc on the highways to Al Ain from Dubai and Abu Dhabi.
 It normally burns off before lunchtime, leaving you with glorious sunny winter afternoons and perfect sunsets from Jebel Hafeet.